Great Beginnings projects that improve public space

 Oppenheimer Park Community Garden was created in the north eastern corner of Oppenheimer Park and will be overseen by local organizations.The garden increases community involvement in the local food system and cultural traditions, and improves community capacity to deal with food security.

-In a partnership with local social enterprise organizations, 60 easy-to-access employment opportunities have been created for individuals with barriers to traditional employment.
 Clean Street participants provide micro-cleaning of city lanes and streets throughout the Downtown East Side.